the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Deseret Nation is now a playable faction.
 Six new City-States have been added, one of which is a preview for a planned new faction.

+- New faction: Camelot Foundation, a constitutional republic arising from what's left of Wales, England and northern France.

 - Three new national projects tied to the starting three policy trees to aid all of the factions as they try to survive in the early-game.

 - New units:
+  - Barbarian: Suicider + Killdozer
   - Civilian: Seastead Vessel
   - Military support: Wandering Doctor + Mobile Clinic
   - Scouting: Wasteland Patrol, Border Patrol, Expeditionary Force